quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 draft: true
 ---

-You do not need to write an R program to perfrom text analysis with **quanteda**, becasue the package has wide range of functions.
+You do not need to write an R program to perform text analysis with **quanteda**, because the package has wide range of functions.
 However, you still have to understand the basic R commands.

-## Basic R objects and operations
+## Basic R objects and commands

-R has three types of objects vector, data frame and matrix.
+R has three types of objects, *vector*, *data frame* and *matrix*.
 Since many of the **quanteda** objects behaves similarly to these objects, it is essential for you to understand how to interact with them.

 ### Vectors

 As a language for statistical analysis, R's most basic objects are vectors.
-Vectors containe a set values, and `num_vec` is a *numeric vector* and `char_vec` is a *chracter vector* in the example below.
+Vectors contain a set values, and `num_vec` is a *numeric vector* and `char_vec` is a *chracter vector* in the example below.
 We use `c()` to combine elements of a vector and `<-` to assign a vector to a variable.

 ```r